 Ofgem issued its decision to award Scottish Power (SP) Transmission, Scottish Hydro Electric (SHE) Transmission, and National Grid Electricity Transmission (NGET) £1.33mn each under RIIO-T1 Environmental Discretionary Reward (EDR) scheme for 2020-21.

 SP Energy Networks has accepted bids of 555MW of flexibility services following its spring round of tendering and will build on this success with a second flexibility tender later this year.

-The Sustainable Energy Association (SEA) published a report – commissioned by BEIS – setting out recommendations for delivering a successful Home Upgrades Grant (HUG) scheme.
+The Sustainable Energy Association (SEA) published a report – commissioned by DESNZ – setting out recommendations for delivering a successful Home Upgrades Grant (HUG) scheme.